informatics-isi-edu/ermrestjs/docs/dev-docs/api.md

 <a name="ERMrest.Table+displayKey"></a>

 #### table.displayKey : [<code>Array.&lt;Column&gt;</code>](#ERMrest.Column)
-The columns that create the shortest key that can be used for display purposes.
+The columns that create the shortest key that can be used for display purposes (rowname).

+sort the not-null keys based on the following and return the first one:
+1. not simple fk to somewhere
+2. not simple and made of any asset metadata (url, filename, bytecount, md5, sha256)
+3. is shorter
+4. has more text
+5. made of columns defined earlier (column position)

 **Kind**: instance property of [<code>Table</code>](#ERMrest.Table)
 <a name="ERMrest.Table+stableKey"></a>